edmundhung/conform/docs/api/react/future/useForm.md

 ## Returns

-The hook returns an object with four properties:
+The hook returns an object with three properties:

 ### `form: FormMetadata<ErrorShape>`